-- 1) one system to control the settings and shutter of your camera and - 2) the other to control the workflow of moving images from the camera to your file system, in the correct format (e.g., from camera raw -> DNG -> JPG), with all the metadata (e.g., EXIF, IPTC) filled in.
-We recommend Adobe Lightroom (LR).
+- 1) one system to control the settings and shutter of your camera and - 2) the other to control the workflow of moving images from the camera to your file system, in the correct format (e.g., from camera raw -> DNG -> JPG), with all the metadata (e.g., EXIF) filled in.
+An example would be Adobe Lightroom (LR).
 There are also batch operations you might want to do to your images, and LR would manage that.
 LR can be configured to watch an image deposit folder so that multiple actions can be going on at the same time: capturing the next image while LR is processing the last one in the watch folder.